 ActivMAb Platform Patents.
 Three patent families covering the ActivMAb platform are wholly owned by us.
-The first family discloses, and claims aspects of the technology as currently practiced that are improved over the in-licensed patent family discussed below.
+The first family discloses and claims aspects of the technology as currently practiced that are improved over the in-licensed patent family discussed below.
 Pending claims in this family include product claims directed to fusion proteins, recombinant libraries, host cells and kits, as well as claims directed to methods of constructing libraries and methods of selecting antibodies possessing a desired specificity.
 This family has a projected expiration date of March 2033 in the United States and April 2033 in all other jurisdictions.
-This application family is granted in the United States (two patents), Australia, China, Europe (validated in Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland, and the United Kingdom), Eurasia (validated in Russia), Japan, and New Zealand, and is pending in the United States, Canada, Israel, South Korea, and Singapore.
+This application family is granted in the United States (two patents), Australia, China, Europe (validated in Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland, and the United Kingdom), Eurasia (validated in Russia), Israel, Japan, Singapore, and New Zealand, and is pending in Canada, and South Korea.
 The second family discloses and claims compositions and methods for displaying multi-pass membrane proteins in native conformation on vaccinia virus extracellular virions to enable selection of antibodies binding to these proteins in our ActivMAb platform.
-This family has a projected expiration date of April 2037 and is granted in the United States and includes pending applications in the United States (two applications), Australia, Brazil, Canada, China, Europe, India, Israel, Japan, South Korea, Mexico, New Zealand, Russia, Singapore, and South Africa.
+This family has a projected expiration date of April 2037 and is granted in the United States (three patents) and includes pending applications in Australia, Brazil, Canada, China, Europe, India, Israel, Japan, South Korea, Mexico, New Zealand, Russia, Singapore, and South Africa.
 The third family discloses and claims methods for increasing the number of independent poxvirus genomes in our antibody libraries.
 This application has a projected expiration date of July 2037, and is pending in the United States, Australia, Brazil, Canada, China, Europe, India, Israel, Japan, South Korea, Mexico, New Zealand, Russia, Singapore, and South Africa.